DavidLarge/astro-dg/src/content/posts/minutes.md

 *(There is a long silence.
 Councillors shift in their seats, some clearing their throats.
 Outside, the wind begins to rise, rattling the windowpanes.)*

 **COUNCILLOR S—**: *(Rubbing her chin)*<br>Perhaps it is best that we **don't** resolve this question.
 There are dangers in certainties.
 As long as we continue to dwell in the space of questioning, we are allowed to adapt, to shape the City to our will.
-But should we arrive at an answer—should we accept its **reality**—then we would cease to be.
+But should we arrive at an answer — should we accept its **reality** — then we would cease to be.

 **COUNCILLOR V—**: *(Blinking, then speaking loudly, as if struck by the weight of the statement)*<br>A **ceasing to be**?
 Is that what you propose?